 Meet Our Team of Instructors

 Susan Farren is the founder of First Responders Resiliency, Inc.™ A graduate of the Stanford paramedic program, Susan has served her entire career in the industry of pre-hospital care.
-Serving in both the private and public sectors as a paramedic, supervisor, operations manager, peer counselor, clinical manager, EMS educator and consultant throughout the greater Bay Area.
+Serving in both the private and public sectors as a paramedic, she has occupied the roles of supervisor, operations manager, peer counselor, clinical manager, EMS educator and consultant throughout the greater Bay Area.

 After being diagnosed with kidney cancer in early 2016 and undergoing major surgery, Susan was floored by the research she found about first responder physical, emotional and mental impacts her career had on her personal and professional life.
 This is where the Resiliency Training Program was born.